A team of engineers, researchers, advocates, and hackers who make the Internet safer for all users.

 About the team

-Our team brings together experts from systems, networking, cryptography, machine learning, and user experience to advance the state of security, privacy, and abuse research.
+Our team brings together experts from systems, networking, cryptography, machine learning, human-computer interaction, and user experience to advance the state of security, privacy, and abuse research.
 Our mission is straightforward:

 Make the world's information trustworthy and safe.
 We strive to keep all information on the Internet free of deceptive, fraudulent, unwanted, and malicious content.
 Users should never be at risk for sharing personal data, accessing content, or conducting business on the Internet.